Organ (biology)

 In a multicellular organism, an organ is a collection of tissues joined in a structural unit to serve a common function.
 In the hierarchy of life, an organ lies between tissue and an organ system.
 Tissues are formed from same type cells to act together in a function.
 Tissues of different types combine to form an organ which has a specific function.
-The intestinal wall for example is formed by epithelial tissue and smooth muscle tissue.
+The intestinal wall, for example, is formed by epithelial tissue and smooth muscle tissue.
 Two or more organs working together in the execution of a specific body function form an organ system, also called a biological system or body system.

-An organ's tissues can be broadly categorized as parenchyma, the functional tissue, and stroma, the structural tissue with supportive, connective, or ancillary functions.
-For example, the gland's tissue that makes the hormones is the parenchyma, whereas the stroma includes the nerves that innervate the parenchyma, the blood vessels that oxygenate and nourish it and carry away its metabolic wastes, and the connective tissues that provide a suitable place for it to be situated and anchored.
-The main tissues that make up an organ tend to have common embryologic origins, such as arising from the same germ layer.
-Organs exist in most multicellular organisms.
-In single-celled organisms such as members of the eukaryotes, the functional analogue of an organ is known as an organelle.
+An organ's tissues are broadly classified into parenchyma, the functional tissue, and stroma, the structural tissue with supportive, connective, or ancillary functions.
+For example, the gland tissue that produces hormones is the parenchyma, while the stroma includes the nerves that innervate the parenchyma, the blood vessels that oxygenate and nourish it and remove metabolic wastes, and the connective tissues that provide structure, placement, and anchoring.
+The primary tissues that form an organ generally have common embryologic origins, often arising from the same germ layer.
+Organs are present in most multicellular organisms.
+In single-celled organisms such as eukaryotes, the functional analogue of an organ is an organelle.
 In plants, there are three main organs.

 The number of organs in any organism depends on the definition used.
-There are approximately 79 organs in the human body; the precise count is debated.
+There are approximately 79 organs in the human body; the exact number remains debated.